 GeneCards Summary for VAMP3 Gene

 VAMP3 (Vesicle-Associated Membrane Protein 3) is a Protein Coding gene.
-Diseases associated with VAMP3 include tetanus.
-Among its related pathways are Arf6 trafficking events and Sertoli-Sertoli Cell Junction Dynamics.
-GO annotations related to this gene include syntaxin-1 binding.
+Diseases associated with VAMP3 include tetanus and primary bacterial infectious disease.
+Among its related pathways are Neuroscience and Arf6 trafficking events.
+GO annotations related to this gene include SNARE binding and syntaxin-1 binding.
 An important paralog of this gene is VAMP4.

 UniProtKB/Swiss-Prot for VAMP3 Gene